-Local Government (as it pertains to planning grants) means any political subdivision of the State of California, including but not limited to any county, city, city and county, district, or joint powers authority (except a joint powers authority that includes a State entity).
+Local Government (as it pertains to planning grants) means any political subdivision of the State of California, including but not limited to any county, city, city and county.

 Local Health Officers are officials with broad authority to take measures as necessary to preserve and protect the public health including, if warranted, adopting ordinances, regulations, and orders not in conflict with general laws.
 Each county in California has an appointed county health officers.
 The cities of Berkeley, Pasadena, and Long Beach also have their own city-appointed health officers.